indrora/usb-crowbar/README.txt

 7. Flood the structural joints on the sides with solder.
 It shouldn't want to lift.
 8. Clean with alcohol and allow to dry.

+-- FREQUENTLY QUESTIONED ANSWERS --

+Q: MiniB?
+MicroB?

+I've had a *ton* of requests for this.
+Unfortunately, it's not in the cards.

+* The physical dimensions of a USB Type C connector are against us: It's huge!
+* There's maybe 3 total layouts for USB2 Type B (two thru-hole and one surface mount) that I've found.
+Most others are within 0.5mm of that in some dimension, with the pinout being the exact same for thru-hole versions.
+* The USB C connector housing *happens* to be exactly the width of the USB Type B connector.

+Both Mini and Micro-B have a lot of different layouts (4/5 pin variants, thru-hole and SMT, different landing pads for the shell vs. sunk holes for the shell, etc.).
+This hasn't stopped one intrepid friend of mine who replaced the Micro-B connector on something by using 24ga stranded core wire and very carefully bodging the required lines.
+If you can make the space for the connector to cram it down, Do It!

+In some cases, since the connector is on a separate board, it may well be reasonable to design a replacement board for the USB connector, as was done in the case for the PS4 Controllers.
+Marcus Heier has a fantastic drop-in modification for several generations of PS4 controllers that you can buy from him on Tindie: https://www.tindie.com/products/mariusheier/ps4-controller-usb-c/ -- you can see the process of installing it here: https://youtu.be/o9IACHF22yc

+Q: USB Type A????

+One of the inspirations for this project was Palconn's USB A compatible ports: http://palconn.net/products/?id=100

+Finding them is a bit tricky...

 -- LICENSE --